YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/rpc.rst

 Rpc
 ===

-.. cpp:namespace:: ydk::path

-.. cpp:class:: Rpc
+.. cpp:class:: ydk::path::Rpc

     An instance of the YANG schmea rpc node.

     Instances of this class represent a YANG rpc and are modelled as Callables.

     The input data node tree is used to populate the input parameters to the rpc if any.
 The Callable takes as a parameter the :cpp:class:`Session<Session>` that can execute this rpc as its parameter returning a pointer to a :cpp:class:`DataNode<DataNode>` tree if output is available.

     .. cpp:function:: virtual ~Rpc()